input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 Note the proposal ID which is printed at the end of the output.

-If the update proposal was successful, the ratified proposal will take effect in 12 hours.
-See [Alex Vieth's](https://input-output-rnd.slack.com/archives/C2VJ41WDP/p1522951431000512) analysis of the code to corroborate the expected 12 hour delay.
+If the update proposal was successful, the ratified proposal will take effect in _k_ slots time, where _k_ is the security parameter.
+On mainnet/staging/testnet with _k=2160_ and 20 second slot duration, this will be 12 hours.

 ## 7. Testing proposal acceptance